-Once you’re done with the bright lights of the shopping area here drive down to West Wittering Beach.
+Once you’re done with the bright lights of the shopping area here drive down to one of the best beaches on the South Coast, West Wittering Beach in the Chichester Harbour.
 Expect huge sandy beaches with cute colourful beach huts.
 On a sunny day it makes for a lovely walk down to East Wittering, to the Drifters bar for lunch.
 Their chorizo stew is just amazing.

 46. Wander round Haworth in West Yorkshire

 If you’re a literary fan then you can cast Leeds and Wakefield aside, and Saltaire and Holmfirth – Haworth is where you want to be.

 The village of Haworth in West Yorkshire is of great cultural and traditional value in the English world.
 Haworth has found its position in the great writing of Emily Bronte, in Wuthering Heights.
 It is a romance and psychological fiction novel and Haworth is the village where Emily Bronte lived, along with her sisters.